 By the end of this stage, you’ll be done with your themes – meaning it’s time to write up your findings and produce a report.

 You’re nearly done!
 Now that you’ve analysed your data, it’s time to report on your findings.
 A typical thematic analysis report consists of:

 - An introduction

 - A conclusion

 When writing your report, make sure that you provide enough information for a reader to be able to evaluate the rigour of your analysis.
 In other words, the reader needs to know the exact process you followed when analysing your data and why.
 The questions of “what”, “how”, “why”, “who”, and “when” may be useful in this section.

 So, what did you investigate?
 How did you investigate it?
 Why did you choose this particular method?
 Who does your research focus on, and who are your participants?
 When did you conduct your research, when did you collect your data, and when was the data produced?
 Your reflexivity journal will come in handy here as within it you’ve already labelled, described, and supported your themes.

 If you’re undertaking a thematic analysis as part of a dissertation or thesis, this discussion will be split across your methodology, results and discussion chapters.
-For more information about those chapters, check out our detailed video and blog post about dissertation structure.
+For more information about those chapters, check out our detailed post about dissertation structure.

 It’s absolutely vital that, when writing up your results, you back up every single one of your findings with quotations.
 The reader needs to be able to see that what you’re reporting actually exists within the results.
 Also make sure that, when reporting your findings, you tie them back to your research questions.
 You don’t want your reader to be looking through your findings and asking, “So what?”, so make sure that every finding you represent is relevant to your research topic and questions.